panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 > A *higher-order function* accepts a *callback function* as an argument and invokes ("calls back") the callback function to perform an operation.

+What's important is that the higher-order function takes the full responsibility of invoking the callback and supplying it with the right arguments.

+In the previous example, the higher-order function `persons.map(greet)` takes the responsibility to invoke the `greet()` callback function with each item of the array as an argument.

+That brings to an easy rule to identifying callbacks.
+If you've defined a  function and you're not invoking it by yourself &mdash; but rather supply it to another function &mdash; then you've created a callback.

 You can always write  by yourself higher-order functions that use callbacks.
 For example, here's an equivalent version the `array.map()` method:

 ```javascript{5}